OlivierDevMaster/prokid-preview/scripts/update-availabilities-for-missions/README.md

 The current implementation has several limitations that should be addressed in future versions:

-### 1. Multiple Schedules Affecting the Same Availability
+### 1. Multiple Schedules Affecting the Same Availability ✅ FIXED

-**Current Issue**: The `processedAvailabilityIndices` set prevents processing the same availability more than once, even if multiple schedules overlap it.
+**Previous Issue**: The `processedAvailabilityIndices` set prevented processing the same availability more than once, even if multiple schedules overlapped it.

-**Problem Scenario**:
-- Availability: 9am-12pm daily
-- Schedule 1: 10am-11am (Jan 8-15)
+**Solution Implemented**:
+- Removed the `processedAvailabilityIndices` check
+- Implemented a two-pass approach:
+  1. **First pass**: Collect all schedule periods that affect each availability, tracking the earliest schedule dtstart (A) and latest schedule until (B) across all schedules
+  2. **Second pass**: Process each affected availability using consolidated schedule dates:
+     - Original availability UNTIL is set to just before the **earliest** schedule dtstart (A)
+     - Post-mission availability starts after the **latest** schedule until (B)
+     - Each schedule creates its own "before mission" and "after mission" parts during its schedule period
+     - Only one post-mission availability is created per availability (using the latest schedule until)

+**Test Coverage**: Added 6 comprehensive test cases covering:
+- Two schedules with different time periods
+- Two overlapping schedules
-- Schedule 2: 10:30am-11:30am (Jan 16-22)
+- Schedule starting before another ends

-The second schedule won't be processed because the availability is already marked as processed.

-**Proposed Solution**: Instead of marking entire availabilities as processed, track which schedule periods have been applied to each availability.
-Consider merging overlapping schedule periods first, or process all schedules and merge the results.
+- Three schedules affecting same availability
+- Schedules with different patterns (different days)
+- Schedule at start and schedule at end

-### 2. Post-Mission Availability Duplication
+### 2. Post-Mission Availability Duplication ✅ FIXED

-**Current Issue**: If multiple schedules affect the same availability, you might create multiple post-mission availabilities that should be merged.
+**Previous Issue**: If multiple schedules affected the same availability, multiple post-mission availabilities could be created that should be merged.

-**Proposed Solution**: After processing all schedules, merge post-mission availabilities that have the same pattern and are adjacent or overlapping.
+**Solution Implemented**:
+- Post-mission availability is now created only once per availability
+- Uses the **latest** schedule until (B) across all schedules affecting the availability
+- Deduplication check ensures only one post-mission availability is created per availability

 ### 3. Schedule Period Consolidation